Global route / Trans-Pacific

 North Pacific is often overcast but Mount Fuji and Rainier often poke above the clouds.

-What is the best side of plane for Tokyo to Seattle?
+What is the best side for Tokyo to Seattle?